 Registered voters employed as civil servants are also more likely to vote.

-Registration requirements also affect whether people vote, including:
+A number of other factors also affect whether people vote, including:

 - cut-off dates for registration